 Woodward-Clyde's survey and subsequent parcelization of the Depot in 1996 identified 38 subparcels, totaling 6.2 acres, as uncontaminated, Category 1 subparcels.
 A review by the BCT in 1997 and 1998 identified several additional Category 1 subparcels, bringing the total to 56 subparcels and 57.43 acres of Category 1 subparcels, as shown in Table 3-7, "Uncontaminated Category 1 Subparcels."
-Although USEPA concurred with the CERFA uncontaminated parcels letter reports dated March 1997 and July 1998, additional data collected since then, regarding areas of groundwater contamination beneath the MI and institutional controls (ICs) required by the MI

-ROD at parcels within FUs 1 through 6 (excluding Parcels 1 and 2), have resulted in subparcels reverting from Category 1 to either Category 4 (ICs implemented via the Master Lease and the Environmental Protection Provisions contained in subsequent FOSLs) or Category 6 (groundwater beneath the subparcel contains VOC levels exceeding SDWA MCLs).
+Although USEPA concurred with the CERFA uncontaminated parcels letter reports dated March 1997 and July 1998, additional data collected since then, regarding areas of groundwater contamination beneath the M1 and institutional controls (ICs) required by the MI ROD at parcels within FUs 1 through 6 (excluding Parcels 1 and 2), have resulted in subparcels reverting from Category 1 to either Category 4 (ICs implemented via the Master Lease and the Environmental Protection Provisions contained in subsequent FOSLs) or Category 6 (groundwater beneath the subparcel contains VOC levels exceeding SDWA MCLs).
+Subparcels that reverted to Category 6 are now Category 5 based on implementation of the remedial action at the MI and Dunn Field.